 Sean William Calhoun composes music of vibrant harmonic colors, written with performers in mind.
 His music has been performed in various states, and once each in England, Germany, The Netherlands, Spain, and Uzbekistan.
-His recent collaborations have included Fluctuations (for violin, bass clarinet, and marimba), composed for the trio F-PLUS; Abyss Lustre (for flute and harp), Sonata for Flute and Piano, and Windrunner, composed for flutist Emma Resmini; RE:Sound (for flute and clarinet), for the duo RE: New Music; Concerto for Trumpet and Wind Ensemble, for trumpeter Erika Izaguirre; Vim (for flute and violin), composed for The Witches; and Rushing Asunder, for solo harp, for harpist Rosanna Moore.
+His recent collaborations have included Fluctuations (for violin, bass clarinet, and marimba), composed for the trio F-PLUS; Abyss Lustre (for flute and harp), Sonata for Flute and Piano, and Windrunner, composed for flutist Emma Resmini; Sparks Descending (for violin, horn, and piano), for Kylwyria; Pentachrome, composed for the Tennessee Valley Wind Quintet; Maelstrom, for the Eastman Saxophone Project; Concerto for Trumpet and Wind Ensemble, for trumpeter Erika Izaguirre; and Rushing Asunder, for solo harp, for harpist Rosanna Moore.
 His orchestral work Constellated Traces was selected to be premiered by the Eastman School Symphony Orchestra in fall 2018.
 The Peabody Wind Ensemble, conducted by Harlan Parker, premiered his piece Edgedancer, and the Indiana University of Pennsylvania Concert Band, conducted by Jack Stamp, premiered the wind ensemble version of his Coruscation.

 Sean participated in the exchange program between the Blair School of Music and the Royal Academy of Music in London, in which he worked with violinist Peter Sheppard Skærved and composer David Gorton.
 The Blair School of Music commissioned Sean to compose a piece for their 50th anniversary gala concert in 2014, for which he wrote Divertimento.
 His piano trio Core was the winner of the 2013 Beethoven Club Composition Contest, and was performed at the Belvedere Chamber Music Festival.
 In 2013, he also attended the Wintergreen Summer Music Festival, where he studied with Robert Carl, Samuel Zyman, and Larry Alan Smith.
 In both 2011 and 2012, Sean was selected for the Tennessee Valley Music Festival Young Composers’ Forum, where his orchestral works Elegy and Coruscation were premiered, and where he studied with composer Robert J. Bradshaw.